FeldmanMax/scout24/README.md

 Assumptions

-    1. I attached Guava in memory repository which is a persistent (temporary) cache
+    1. I attached Guava in memory repository which is a persistent (temporary) cache (db)
-    2. Sorting of the get all vehicles at the moment is been done for 2 additional fields (id by default):
+    2. Sorting of the get all adverts at the moment is been done for 2 additional fields (id by default):
         a.  title
         b.  price
+    3. The datetime format of the registration date is: yyyy-MM-dd

 Beta Version

     1. I began to write a second repository - SqlAdvertRepository I decided to use H2Database because it's the easiest one to change.
         The only thing that will change is the connection string.